Optimizing the interaction geometry of inverse Compton scattering x-ray sources: Head-on inverse Compton scattering

 \subsection{Focused laser pulse}

-Before the diffraction limit is reached, the interaction time between the electron and laser pulse can become significantly reduced.
-This occurs when the Rayleigh range becomes similar to the laser pulse length.
-Not only does this impact the the total number of scattered x-rays, the energy spread is also increased.
-This effect is illustrated in Fig. \ref{fig:laserDivergence}.
-To analyze the effect of focused laser pulse we now consider the photon density of a $\mathrm{TEM}_{00}$ pulsed Gaussian laser beam
+Before the laser beam diffraction limit is reached, the Rayleigh range may become comparable to, or even smaller than, the laser pulse length, resulting in a significant reduction of the interaction time between the electron pulse and the laser pulse (see Fig. \ref{fig:laserDivergence}).
+This will lead to both a reduction of the number of x-ray photons produced, and an increase of the x-ray energy spread.
+To analyze the effect of focusing the laser beam we now consider the photon density of a $\mathrm{TEM}_{00}$ pulsed Gaussian laser beam

-Where $\sigma_t$ is the laser pulse length and $\sigma_L(z) = \sigma_L(0)\sqrt{1+(z/z_R)^2}$ with $z_R = 2 k_L \sigma_L^2$ the Rayleigh range.
+where $\sigma_t$ is the laser pulse length and $\sigma_L(z) = \sigma_L(0)\sqrt{1+(z/z_R)^2}$ with $z_R = 2 k_L \sigma_L^2$ the Rayleigh length.
 Throughout this paper we assume perfect laser beams ($M^2 =1$).
-For non-perfect laser beams the analysis still holds, however, the Rayleigh length and angular spread should be adjusted accordingly.
+For non-perfect laser beams the analysis still holds if the expressions for the Rayleigh length and the angular spread are adjusted accordingly.
 For now, we assume the electron beam to be described by a pencil beam.
-Integration of Eq.~\eqref{eq:xrayTot1} with \eqref{eq:densityDivergence} results in
+Substituting \eqref{eq:densityDivergence} into the central term of Eq.~\eqref{eq:xrayTot1} and subsequently performing the integration over time results in